White Lake, Sullivan County, New York: History

 The New York Times in 1903 wrote, "The railroad station for White Lake is either Liberty or Monticello.
 A picturesque drive over the Shawangunk Mountains brings one to this beautiful lake.
 The hotels which are on both sides are among the best in Sullivan County.
 At this place all aquatic sports may be indulged in."

-In the late 19th century, large grand hotels, including the Mansion House, were built on the shores.
+In the late 19th century, large grand hotels, including the White Lake Mansion House, were built on the shores.
 In the early 20th century, grand hotels gave way to bungalow style motels as it became a popular Borscht Belt destination, with more than 24 hotels and camps catering to Jews.
 Among these hotels was the Fur Workers' Resort (later White Lake Lodge, then Camp Hi-Li) which was initially aimed at furriers.
 The furriers gave it up after discovering that summer was the busiest season for them.

 In the 1960s with the Borscht Belt declining various people made attempts to revitalize the area including an attempt by the Monticello Raceway to have harness racing on the frozen lake in the winter.

-The community is home to one year-round synagogue: Congregation Beth Sinai, led by Rabbi Samuel J. Fishbain.
-There is also a small egalitarian congregation Temple Beth-El, open from July to the High Holidays.
-It was also home to the Lapidus bungalow colony which closed in the 1970s and the property was sold to the religious Satmar community which boasts a new large synagogue and mikvah belonging to the Satmar Community of Grand Rabbi Zalman Leib Teitelbaum, who visits on occasion, as his summer residence is in nearby Swan Lake.
-Grand Rabbi Ben Zion Halberstam, the Bobover Rebbe spends his summers at the nearby Chiel Kurtz Bungalow Colony in White Lake, as did his late father.
-Nearby, the Klausenberger Hasidic community of Union City, New Jersey also has a bungalow colony with a synagogue and mikvah, where the late Zvhiller Rebbe of Union City, New Jersey, spent his summers and would conduct a tish weekly.
-Yeshivas Shor Yoshuv also has a bungalow colony nearby, where the late Rabbi Shlomo Freifeld would spend summers.